 The decline in honeybee populations has received increased attention from researchers and regulators.
 In 2007, the National Academy of Sciences National Research Council’s (NRC) “Status of Pollinators Committee” issued the findings of a two-year study detailing the serious problems facing the beekeeping industry, which was described as being in crisis mode.
-Since then the U.S. Environmental Protection Agency (EPA), U.S. Department of Agriculture (USDA) and other institutions have started collaborating, but environmentalists and beekeepers don't believe they are doing enough.
+The U.S. Environmental Protection Agency (EPA), U.S. Department of Agriculture (USDA) and other federal agencies are tasked with collaborating on addressing pollinator health, but environmentalists and beekeepers don't believe they are doing enough.

 State and Local